brettkromkamp/mini-loan-application/README.md

    "type":"annuitet"
 }
 ```

-### Part 2: Angular Client Application
-Pending

-## Requirements
-Pending

-## Build and Run the Application
+#### Building and Running the Service (with Linux)
-Execute the following command in the Spring Boot service's top-level directory (_service_):
+Execute the following command in the Spring Boot service's top-level directory (that is, _service_):

 ```./mvnw package```

 Run the following command after successfully executing the above command:

 ```java -jar target/loan-0.0.1-SNAPSHOT.jar```

-## Service Endpoints
-The service makes the following endpoints available:
-- GET /api/v1/loans/{id}
-- PUT /api/v1/loans/{id}
-- DELETE /api/v1/loans/{id}
-- GET /api/v1/loans
-- POST /api/v1/loans
-- GET /api/v1/loans/{id}/borrowers

-## OpenAPI Documentation
+#### OpenAPI Documentation
 Swagger-based OpenAPI documentation is available for the Spring Boot service, here: ```http://localhost:8080/swagger-ui.html```

+#### Logging
+A loan application request is logged to the standard output (console) by the service.

+#### Additional Dependencies
+In addition to the required dependencies for the actual Spring Boot framework, the following dependencies (Maven coordinates) have been included:
+- ```org.springframework.boot:spring-boot-starter-hateoas```
+- ```org.springdoc:springdoc-openapi-ui:1.5.10```
+- ```com.h2database:h2```

+The ```spring-boot-starter-hateoas``` dependency was included to help with creating hypermedia-driven representations that follow the [HATEOAS](https://restcookbook.com/Basics/hateoas/) principle.

+The ```springdoc-openapi-ui``` dependency was added to automatically generate OpenAPI-based API documentation which can easily be visualized and interacted with by means of the [Swagger UI](https://swagger.io/tools/swagger-ui/).

+Finally, the ```h2``` dependency &mdash;an [in-memory database](https://www.h2database.com/html/main.html)&mdash; was added to allow for persistence of the service data while the service is running.

+### Part 2: Angular Client App &mdash; Requirements
+Pending.

-## Comments and Considerations
+## Miscellaneous Comments and Considerations
+- **Transaction management**: The aim of lazy loading is to save resources by not loading related objects into memory when the main object is loaded.
+Instead, the initialization of lazy entities is postponed until the moment they're needed.
+When retrieving lazily-loaded data, there are two steps in the process.
+First, there's populating the main object, and second, retrieving the data within its proxies.
+Loading data always requires an open *session* in [Hibernate](https://hibernate.org/).
+The problem arises when the second step happens after the transaction has closed, which leads to a ```LazyInitializationException```.
+    - Lazy loading with automatic transaction
+    - Lazy loading with a surrounding transaction
-- The application's Spring Boot service is implemented with Java 16 and targetting it, as well.
+- The application's Spring Boot service is both implemented with Java 16 and targets Java 16, as well.
 If this was an actual production
-service, I would have used a [Java LTS release](https://www.oracle.com/java/technologies/java-se-support-roadmap.html) instead &mdash;
+service, it would have made more sense to use a [Java LTS release](https://www.oracle.com/java/technologies/java-se-support-roadmap.html) instead &mdash;
 currently either Java 11 or, the very recently released, Java 17.
-- Pending
+- In relation to [GDPR](https://gdpr-info.eu/) considerations, personal data of the borrowers is not logged when receiving a loan application request.
+- For testing purposes, upon startup, the provided loan application is added to the service's repository.
+- The H2 database also provides the ability to access a database using a browser.
+If you started the server on the same computer as the browser, open the URL ```http://localhost:8082``` and provide the driver class of the database, the JDBC URL and user credentials to log in.

 ## Relevant Resources
 - [What is HATEOAS?](https://dzone.com/articles/rest-api-what-is-hateoas)